Vision-Live/bdsi.utwente.nl/_archive/2022-Q1-data-science-week.md

         </p>
         <p>
-            For you to succeed to give good predictions, you need to figure out what the relationship is between SalePrice and the other variables.
+            For you to succeed to give good predictions, you need to figure out what the relationship is between <code>SalePrice</code> and the other variables.
 Such a relationship could be captured with a model.
-An example of a very simple model would be a linear regression model with dependent variable SalePrice and independent variable LotArea: the bigger the lot, the higher the sale price.
+            An example of a very simple model would be a linear regression model with dependent variable <code>SalePrice</code> and independent
+            variable <code>LotArea</code>: the bigger the lot, the higher the sale price.
         </p>
         <p>
             The goal of this datathon is to predict the sale price for future